Badami Cave 1: Harihara – Fusion of Shiva and Vishnu

-Sculptural relief depicting fusion of Shiva and Vishnu as Harihara carved into the left side wall of the mukhamantapa in Cave - 1 located at Badami, Karnataka, India
+Sculptural relief depicting fusion of Shiva and Vishnu as Harihara carved into the left side wall of the mukhamantapa in Cave 1 of Badami Caves, Badami, Karnataka, India

 Harihara – Fusion of Shiva and Vishnu

-As you can see from the image, Harihara is carved with Shiva’s features on the left side and Vishnu’s features on the right side.
+As seen in the image, Harihara is carved with Shiva’s features on the left side and Vishnu’s features on the right side.
 Shiva’s wife Parvati and his vehicle Nandi are standing on the right side of Harihara.
 Likewise, Vishnu’s wife Lakshmi and his vehicle Garuda are standing on the other side.

 Facade and Entrance